adisreyaj/100DaysofCode-React/log.md

 Started with another sample app using React Native for revising everything I have learnt so far.
 - Played around with styling multiple component
 - More hands on React Navigation

+### Day 30: Jun 10 , 2020

+**Today's Progress**:
+- Continuing creating more UI component.
+- Playing around with more style properties.
+- Getting to learn more about FlatList